Earliest known life forms

 Evidence of possibly the oldest forms of life on Earth has been found in hydrothermal vent precipitates.

 The earliest known life forms on Earth may be as old as 4.1 billion years (or Ga) according to biologically fractionated graphite inside a single zircon grain in the Jack Hills range of Australia.
 The earliest evidence of life found in a stratigraphic unit, not just a single mineral grain, is the 3.7 Ga metasedimentary rocks containing graphite from the Isua Supracrustal Belt in Greenland.
-The earliest direct known life on Earth are stromatolite fossils which have been found in 3.480-billion-year-old geyserite uncovered in the Dresser Formation of the Pilbara Craton of Western Australia.
+The earliest, directly known life on Earth are stromatolite fossils which have been found in 3.480-billion-year-old geyserite uncovered in the Dresser Formation of the Pilbara Craton of Western Australia.
 Various microfossils of microorganisms have been found in 3.4 Ga rocks, including 3.465-billion-year-old Apex chert rocks from the same Australian craton region, and in 3.42 Ga hydrothermal vent precipitates from Barberton, South Africa.
 Much later in the geologic record, likely starting in 1.73 Ga, preserved molecular compounds of biologic origin are indicative of aerobic life.
-Therefore, the earliest time for the origin of life on Earth is at least 3.5 billion years ago and possibly as early as 4.1 billion years ago — not long after the oceans formed 4.5 billion years ago and after the formation of the Earth 4.54 billion years ago.
+Therefore, the earliest time for the origin of life on Earth is at least 3.5 billion years ago and possibly as early as 4.1 billion years ago—not long after the oceans formed 4.5 billion years ago and after the formation of the Earth 4.54 billion years ago.

 Biospheres

 Earth is the only place in the universe known to harbor life, where it exists in myriad environments.
-The origin of life on Earth was at least 3.5 billion years ago, possibly as early as 3.8–4.1 billion years ago.
 Since its emergence, life has persisted in several geological environments.
 The Earth's biosphere extends down to at least 10 km below the seafloor, up to 41-77 km into the atmosphere, and includes soil, hydrothermal vents, and rock.
 Further, the biosphere has been found to extend at least 914.4 m below the ice of Antarctica and includes the deepest parts of the ocean.
 In July 2020, marine biologists reported that aerobic microorganisms (mainly) in "quasi-suspended animation" were found in organically poor sediment 76.2 m below the seafloor in the South Pacific Gyre (SPG) ("the deadest spot in the ocean").
-Microbes have been found in the Atacama Desert in Chile, one of the driest places on Earth, and in deep-sea hydrothermal vent environments which can reach temperatures over 400 °C. Microbial communities can also survive in cold permafrost conditions down to -25 °C. Under certain test conditions, life forms have been observed to survive in the vacuum of outer space.
+Microbes have been found in the Atacama Desert in Chile, one of the driest places on Earth.
+In February 2023, findings of a "dark microbiome" of microbial dark matter of unfamiliar microorganisms in the Atacama Desert were reported.
+Microbes have also been found in deep-sea hydrothermal vent environments which can reach temperatures over 400 °C. Microbial communities can also survive in cold permafrost conditions down to -25 °C. Under certain test conditions, life forms have been observed to survive in the vacuum of outer space.
 More recently, studies conducted on the International Space Station found that bacteria could survive in outer space.
-In February 2023, findings of a "dark microbiome" of microbial dark matter of unfamiliar microorganisms in the Atacama Desert in Chile, a Mars-like region of planet Earth, were reported.